snowdriftcoop/snowdrift/TEXTEDITORS.md

 * in /snowdrift directory, run `hasktags -x -c ./*`
     * This must be re-run any time you want tags updated for newer code.
-* Use Ctrl-Shift-R to jump to any tag or Ctrl-Alt-Down to jump to the definition of the symbol under the cursor using (or the Vim equivalents Ctrl-] and Ctrl-t for vim-mode).
+* Use Ctrl-Shift-R to jump to any tag or Ctrl-Alt-Down to jump to the definition of the symbol under the cursor using and Ctrl-Alt-Up to return (with vim-mode, Ctrl-] and Ctrl-t work as well).
     * This works for our internal functions only.
 For outside functions, search [Hayhoo](http://hayoo.fh-wedel.de/).